Assessment of EDF group greenhouse gas emissions

 (3) The Greenhouse Gas Protocol Initiative, more commonly known as the GHG Protocol, is the most internationally recognised GHG accounting method.
 Introduced in 1998 by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD), it was developed in partnership with companies, NGOs and governments.
 It provides a set of resources, tools and data for carbon footprint calculation (http://www.ghgprotocol.org/).

-The Group's direct and indirect emissions for 2018 total about 147 million tonnes of CO2 equivalent.
-Two sources of emissions account for more than 65% of the Group's total environmental footprint: direct CO2 emissions due to electricity and heat generation (most of Scope 1) and indirect GHG emissions associated with the combustion of gas sold to end customers.
+The Group’s direct and indirect emissions for 2019 amount to 152.7 million tonnes of CO2 equivalent.
+Two sources of emissions account for more than 70% of the Group’s total environmental footprint: direct CO2 emissions due to electricity and heat generation (most of Scope 1) and indirect GHG emissions associated with the combustion of gas sold to end customers.

-Groupe EDF - Scope 1 - Total net direct CO2 emissions due to electricity and heat generation (en Mt CO2 eq. )
+EDF Group - Scope 1 - Total net direct CO2 emissions due to electricity and heat generation (in Mt CO2 eq. )

-It is necessary to underline the high level of variability in annual emissions for EDF group, due to the very low proportion of fossil-fired electricity generation in EDF's total output.
-Annual variations in temperatures and rainfall, as well as the availability of the nuclear facilities, can have a significant impact on how much use is made of EDF's fossil-fired plants and lead to considerable differences in annual emissions.
-However, the trend towards lower emissions has been entrenched since 2007, as shown in the following graph.
+- It is important to underline the high level of variability in annual emissions for EDF group, due to the very low proportion of fossil fired electricity generation in EDF’s total output.
+Annual variations in temperatures and rainfall, as well as the availability of the nuclear facilities, can have a significant impact on how much use is made of EDF’s fossil-fired plants and lead to considerable differences in annual emissions.
+However, the trend towards lower emissions has been entrenched since 2007, as shown in the following graph of direct CO2 emissions (output from heat and power generation plants).

-Change in EDF group’s direct CO2 emissions in absolute and speciﬁc values from 2006 to 2018
+Evolution of direct CO2 emissions from EDF group powerplants in absolute and specific values from 2006 to 2019

 EDF group - Scope 2 - Indirect CO2 emissions (in Mt CO2 eq. )